TashfeenAhmed12/Pytorch-Multi-task-Learning-for-Predicting-House-Prices-and-House-Category/README.md

-# Objective:
+# Objective

 This project aims to construct a multi-task learning model capable of predicting both house prices and categorizing houses by their features using deep learning techniques.
-Utilizing the PyTorch Lightning framework, the model handles both regression and classification tasks within a unified architecture.
-By integrating advanced optimization tools like Optuna, the model dynamically fine-tunes hyperparameters to achieve optimal performance, offering valuable insights into the application of multi-task learning in real-world scenarios.
+Utilizing the PyTorch Lightning framework, the model handles both regression (house price prediction) and classification (house categorization) tasks within a unified architecture.
+By integrating advanced optimization tools like Optuna, the model dynamically fine-tunes hyperparameters to achieve optimal performance.
+This approach is particularly valuable for businesses in the real estate sector, enabling them to enhance property valuation accuracy and market segmentation.
+Accurate price predictions and effective categorization can help real estate professionals make informed investment decisions, optimize their marketing strategies, and improve customer targeting.

 # Data Description: